 June 2025

-The first of these days took place in Chatham, Kent in June 2025, co-organised with local charity partner Gillingham Street Angels (GSA), who provide practical assistance to local people experiencing financial hardship, food poverty and homelessness.
+The first of these days took place in Chatham, Kent in June 2025, co-organised with local charity partner Gillingham Street Angels (GSA), which provides practical assistance to local people experiencing financial hardship, food poverty, and homelessness.

 We’re so grateful for the support we received in planning this event with GSA.